The other day I texted my mom “love you” and got the response “LOL”

 So how do you become something that the “cool kids” are talking about?

-There was a contest where students can use Adobe products to create art Billie picked the winner.
-They received hundreds of submissions from this campaign, and it enticed students to use Adobe products.
+There was a contest where students used Adobe products to create art and Billie picked the winner.
+Adobe received hundreds of submissions from this campaign, and it enticed students to use Adobe products.

 I clicked on it.
 I couldn’t help it.
 Definitely some graphic content there.
 In my opinion, VERY effective dissuasion against e-cigarettes.

 I carry my phone on my body for most of the day, and I swear, every time I mention Chipotle, an ad pops up on my phone.
 Coincidence?
 I think not, but I digress…

 We all fall victim as consumers to invasive and aggressive advertising based on data that search engines and social media platforms collect.
 On the other hand, data is valuable in creating a personalized experience for customers.

 Use data to create personalized experiences on websites, but don’t stalk your website visitors with creepily specific email campaigns or ads.

 Try optional short surveys that people can fill out to personalize their experience.

 Glossier offers a “What is Your Skincare Routine Missing?” quiz to figure out what products are best for their potential customer instead of customers having to figure that out for themselves.